shivanju/shivanju.github.io/_posts/2018-12-14-apps-for-degoogling-your-phone.md

 Personally I don't use any password manager, I have my own little scripts which do the job for me.
 But if I had to it would be bitwarden for now.

-Those are the some apps that you might want to try.
+Those are some apps that you might want to try.
 You can either take the route that I took or cherry pick the apps that you like.
 You can also comment down if I missed some app that you think should belong here.
 I'll keep updating this space with newer/better alternatives.
 My main motive for writing this article was to spread the awareness that there are some good alternatives available that are not so popular but worth trying.

 [fdroid]: https://f-droid.org/
 [firefox]: https://www.mozilla.org/en-US/firefox/mobile/